Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: Instantaneous
 Wisps of shadow rush forth at your command, tearing through a creature within range.
 Make a ranged spell attack.
 On a hit, the target takes 6d8 Psychic damage.
-Then, if the target is attuned to one or more magic items, it must succeed on a CHAa Save or lose attunement to one such item of its choice.
+Then, if the target is attuned to one or more magic items, it must succeed on a CHA  Save or lose attunement to one such item of its choice.
 **Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 4 or higher, the Psychic damage increases by 1d8 for each slot level above 3.
 - **Classes**: Artificer, Bard, Cleric, Paladin *(Source: CS)*